nymedia/php7-docker/README.md

 # PHP7 Standard dockerfile

-This is a Docker image that inherits from drupaldocker/php:7.0-fpm-2.x It contains standard overrides for NyMedia projects, everything that is reusable across projects.
+This is a Docker image that inherits from drupaldocker/php:7.x-fpm-2.x and drupaldocker/php:7.x-cli-2.x.

+It contains standard overrides for Ny Media projects, everything that is reusable across projects.

-To use, include it in your docker-compose.yml:
+To use, include it in your docker-compose.yml (specify the version you want in the tag, the part after the colon, in the example 7.1):

 ```
   php:
-    image: nymediaas/php7-docker:latest
+    image:  nymediaas/php7-docker:7.1-cli
     networks:
       - back-tier
       - front-tier